McDonnell Douglas F-15 Eagle Plastic scale model in 1/72 scale

 On the rear fuselage separate parts are provided for the antenna bulges #C9, C11.
 On real F-15E's these may vary.
 Also on parked F-15E's the flaperons droop slightly.
 When desired, cut the edges and bend up and down.

 This kit can be made rather straight out of the box.
-In the nose, add ballast weight.
+In the nose, add some ballast weight.

 Two of these old Strike Eagle Hasegawa kits were made.